Architextiles

 Architextiles refers to a broad range of projects and approaches that combine architecture, textiles, and materials science.
 Architextiles explore textile-based approaches and inspirations for creating structures, spaces, surfaces, and textures.
 Architextiles contribute to the creation of adaptable, interactive, and process-oriented spaces.
 Awning is the most basic type of architectural textile.
-In Roman times, a velarium was used as an awning to cover the entire cavea, the seating area within amphitheaters, serving as a protection for the spectators against the sun.
+In Roman times, a velarium was used as an awning to cover the entire cavea, the seating area within amphitheaters, serving as protection for the spectators against the sun.

 Hylozoic Ground, on the other hand, is a modern and complex architextile example.
 Hylozoic Ground is an interactive architecture model presented in the 18th Biennale of Sydney.
 Olympiastadion is another example of modern architecture presented in an unusual way.

 Etymology

 Architextiles is a portmanteau word of textiles and architecture.
 'Technology' and 'Textiles' both are derivation of a Latin language word texere that means 'construct' or 'weave'.Textiles is also among derivative words of the Ancestor of the Indo-European language word "tek" which is the root to architecture.